Be a part of the bigger picture

 Yes!
-ONE golden rule!
-Make it ALL about the sky!
+Make your photo ALL about the sky!
 (Day skies, night skies, clouds, eclipses, moons.... and everything in between).
 No people, lamp posts, mountains, horizons, trees ...you get the idea!
-(See our video 'Easy Guidelines for taking SkyDayProject Sky Photos' above!)
+(See our video 'Easy Guidelines for taking SkyDayProject Sky Photos' —->) Photos must be JPEG format

 How do we view SkyDayProject and find our own gallery in it?

 SkyDayProject is live and interactive at skydayproject.org.
 New photos are arriving all the time.
-Change how it looks by clicking on the 'Make it Your Own' tab at the top.
-Find your group simply by typing in its name.
+Change how it looks by clicking on the 'Refine Gallery' button top left.
+Find your group in the drop down menu.

 Artist Ben Whitehouse created SkyDay to bring people of all ages together to learn about our sky, how it functions and what it's vulnerabilities are and bring people together in a new spirit of ecological citizenship.
 He is joined in this effort by NASA astronaut and artist Nicole Stott, Northwestern University Climate Scientist Daniel Horton, University of Illinois Professor of Atmospheric Science and Coordinating Lead Author for the IPCC (a panel that was awarded the Nobel Peace Prize in 2007!)
 Don Wuebbles and poet, performer and scientist Sam Illingworth.
 With the input of talented artists, scientists, parents, educators, writers, child development experts and social scientists we are building SkyDay as an interactive educational platform to offer teachers, parents and kids imaginative lesson plans, inspiring ideas, great articles, innovative projects, forums for discussion and exciting opportunities for international collaboration.